kefranabg/bento-starter/README.md

 * :new: `New version available` prompt on new app deployments
 * :heavy_plus_sign: `Add to home screen` prompt for ios & android
 * :leftwards_arrow_with_hook: Smart redirection for auth protected routes
 * :sparkles: Products page example to demonstrate app data management with firestore and vuex
+* :muscle: brings better PWA support for all browsers with [PWACompat](https://github.com/GoogleChromeLabs/pwacompat)

 ## Show your support
 ⭐️ this repo